Feeling a little overwhelmed?

 Bring a friend to the involvement Fair!

-The Fall Involvement Fair will be held on Wednesday, January 29, 2014 in the SUB Ballrooms from 10 am to 2 pm.
-Previous fairs featured numerous distinct clubs and organizations, ranging from common college fixtures such as Fraternity and Sorority Life, and recreational and music groups, to more unique clubs like Unicycling for Change, the Deal Lizards Society, and the Paranormal Club!
+Previous fairs featured numerous distinct clubs and organizations, ranging from common college fixtures such as Fraternity and Sorority Life, and recreational and music groups, to more unique clubs like Unicycling for Change, the Deal Lizards Society, and Vertigo.
 Whether this is your first or last semester at Montana State University, involvement is a crucial part of your experience.
 Joining an organization of interest serves to introduce you to like-minded individuals – OR – getting involved outside of your comfort zone will help you get acquainted with people you may not normally interact with.